Kernel Exploits

 Viewing Installed Updates with WMI

-We can search for each KB (Microsoft Knowledge Base ID number) in the Microsoft Update Catalog to get a better idea of what fixes have been installed and how far behind the system may be on security updates.
+We can search for each KB (Microsoft Knowledge Base ID number) in the Microsoft Update Catalogarrow-up-right to get a better idea of what fixes have been installed and how far behind the system may be on security updates.
 A search for KB5000808 shows us that this is an update from March of 2021, which means the system is likely far behind on security updates.

 CVE-2020-0668 Example

-Next, let's exploit Microsoft CVE-2020-0668: Windows Kernel Elevation of Privilege Vulnerability, which exploits an arbitrary file move vulnerability leveraging the Windows Service Tracing.
+Next, let's exploit Microsoft CVE-2020-0668: Windows Kernel Elevation of Privilege Vulnerabilityarrow-up-right, which exploits an arbitrary file move vulnerability leveraging the Windows Service Tracing.
 Service Tracing allows users to troubleshoot issues with running services and modules by generating debug information.
 Its parameters are configurable using the Windows registry.
 Setting a custom MaxFileSize value that is smaller than the size of the file prompts the file to be renamed with a .OLD extension when the service is triggered.
 This move operation is performed by NT AUTHORITY\SYSTEM, and can be abused to move a file of our choosing with the help of mount points and symbolic links.

 Checking Current User Privileges